stevenlovegrove/Pangolin/README.md

-## Scheme syntax for windowing and video

-Pangolin uses 'URI' syntax for modularising video drivers and windowing backends.
-The syntax follows along the lines of `module_name:[option1=value1,option2=value2,...]//module_resource_to_open`.

-Some examples for using this URI syntax with the VideoViewer tool is as follows:
+## Extensibility & Factories

+Pangolin uses an extensible factory mechanism for modularising video drivers, windowing backends and console interpreters.
+Concrete instances are instantiated from a particular factory using a URI string which identifies which factory to use and what parameters it should use.
+As strings, URI's are a useful mechanism for providing and validating configuration from an end user.
+The URI form is:
+`module_name:[option1=value1,option2=value2,...]//module_resource_to_open`.

+#### Video URI's

+The *VideoViewer* tool takes these URI's directly in order to specify what images or video to load and show:

 ```bash
 VideoViewer test://